hayeah/evm-clojure/README.md

-A EVM Low Level Lisp compiler, in Clojure.
+An EVM Low Level Lisp compiler, in Clojure.

 Start REPL: